Crab puff

 A crab puff is a ball of crab meat, mixed with flour, egg, and seasonings, that has been deep-fried in batter.
+It is also sometimes known as a crab fluff.

 They are often served in restaurants as an appetizer or side dish.
 They may be served alone, or with any of a variety of sauces, such as tartar sauce, cocktail sauce, or sweet and sour sauce.